gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective.md

 This matrix will do all our conversions for us.
 It will adjust the units so they are in clipspace, it will do the math so that we can choose a field of view by angle and it will let us choose our z-clipping space.
+It assumes there's an `eye` or `camera` at the origin (0, 0, 0) and given a `zNear` and a `fieldOfView` it computes what it would take so that stuff at `zNear` ends up at z=-1 and stuff at `zNear` that is half of `fieldOfView` above or below the center ends up with y=-1 and y=1 respectively.
+It computes what to use for X by just multipling by the `aspect` passed in.
+We'd normally set this to the `width / height` of the display area.
+Finally, it figures out how much to scale things in Z so that stuff at zFar ends up at Z = 1.

+Here's a diagram of the matrix in action.

+<iframe class="webgl_example" src="../frustum-diagram.html" width="400" height="600"></iframe>
+<a class="webgl_center" href="../frustum-diagram.html" target="_blank">click here to open in a separate window</a>

+That shape that looks like 4 sided cone the cubes are spining in is called a frustum".
+The matrix takes the space inside the frustum and converts that to clipspace. `zNear` defines where tihngs will get clipped in front and zFar defines where things get clipped in back.
+Set `zNear` to 23 and you'll see the front of the spinning cubes get clipped.
+Set `zFar` to 24 and you'll see the back of the cubes get clipped.

+There's just one problem left.
+This matrix assumes there's a viewer at 0,0,0 and it assumes it's looking in the negative Z direction and that positive Y is up.
+Our matrices up to this point have done things in a different way.
+To make this work we need to put our objects in front of the view.

+We could do that by moving our F. We were drawing at (45, 150, 0).
+Let's move it to (-150, 0, -360)

-To use it we just need to replace our old call to make2DProjection with a call to makePerspective
+Now, to use it we just need to replace our old call to make2DProjection with a call to makePerspective

 <pre class="prettyprint">
     var aspect = canvas.width / canvas.height;
     var projectionMatrix =
-        makePerspective(fieldOfViewRadians, aspect, 0.001, 2000);
+        makePerspective(fieldOfViewRadians, aspect, 1, 2000);
     var translationMatrix =
         makeTranslation(translation[0], translation[1], translation[2]);
     var rotationXMatrix = makeXRotation(rotation[0]);